CaitaXD/SECS/README.md

 }
 ```

-Queries
+Systems and Queries:

-You can get components directly from a Registry or from a EntityHandle
+Get components from the Registry or a EntityHandle
 ```
 public readonly record struct EntityHandle(Registry Registry, EntityId Id) {